 Successful completion of the major area courses listed in the sections below with a C or better, and a 3.0 GPA is required for the BSEd candidates.
-All courses in the Pre-Professional Block I (plus EDU 260) must be completed prior to registering for courses in the Professional Blocks.
+All courses in the Pre-Professional Block I must be completed prior to registering for courses in the Professional Blocks.

-Scheduling Note: EDU 210 & Samp; EDU 256 are only offered in the fall.
-EDU 451 is only offered in the spring.
+Scheduling Note: EDU 210 and EDU 256 are only offered in the fall.
 These classes may be scheduled during the opposite Pre-Professional Block when necessary.